Sell Diamonds in London

-Hatton Garden is a famous district in London for selling all types of metals including jewellery and diamonds at an affordable price.
+Hatton Garden is a famous district in London for selling all types of metals, including jewellery and diamonds.
 Since the beginning of the 19th century companies and people have been exchanging metals and jewellery in Hatton Garden.
 A lot of big names in the jewellery business have started their business in this area of London.
-There’s a wide range of choice when it comes to buying or selling diamonds with more than hundreds of shops.
-The history and expertise of this area makes Hatton Garden the perfect place to either buy or sell diamonds.
+There’s a wide range of choices when it comes to buying or selling diamonds with more than hundreds of dealers.
+The history and expertise of this area make Hatton Garden the perfect place to either buy or sell diamonds.

 2) Different types of diamonds

 Diamond is the most precious stone in the world.
 Indeed, many have been fascinated with the beauty and uniqueness of diamonds.
 They are often expensive depending on the colour, clarity, size and shape.
 Diamonds are mined from different part of the world, including Russia, Australia, Africa and a few more.